 The presidential election process does not mimic the state election process for other officials, like Governor, state or federal representatives, and county officials.
 All other elected offices are selected through direct election.
 This was the case before the Constitutional Convention of 1787 and will likely remain the process of electing officials because it is democratic.
-In state elections, each citizen votes in a state or local election has potential to change the election because it is a direct election.
+In state elections, each citizen who votes in a state or local election has potential to change the election outcome because it is a direct election.
 Their vote matters just as much as the person voting next to them, which is the foundation of a democratic nation.
 While a direct election of the President is not the current system, the argument can be made that if directly electing the state executives is the democratic way to elect that position, then it would also be more democratic to elect the federal executive in the same manner.
 This debate has been ongoing since the Constitutional Convention and will likely continue until the Electoral College is changed.

 The Electoral College

 The Electoral College, in general, is “a group of people appointed by each state who formally elect the President and Vice President of the United States” (Greer).
-The Electoral College is a process, not a place, and used to finalize the presidential election results after the popular vote results are determined.
-This is a Constitutional process established by Article II, Section, Clauses and of the U.S. Constitution (Williams).
+The Electoral College is a process, not a place, and is used to finalize the presidential election results after the popular vote results are determined.
+This is a Constitutional process established by Article II, Section I, Clauses II and III of the U.S. Constitution (Williams).
 The Electoral College is comprised of electors that will formally cast a ballot to vote for the presidential ticket.
-However, the selection process is not Constitutionally mandated therefore each state can choose how it selects their electors.
+However, the selection process is not Constitutionally mandated; therefore, each state can choose how it selects their electors.
 Most states allow each major party to select their own electors.
-Each major party, Democrats and Republicans, is able to choose their electorshis often selecting party loyalists include activists, local elected officials, or other party leaders are not active members of the state or federal legislature.
-The electors are not wellknown by the population at large making it possible for citizens to vote without knowing who the electors are (Williams).
-Whichever candidate wins the popular vote in the state will have their electors certify votes in the Electoral College.
+Each major party, Democrats and Republicans, is able to choose their electors.
+This process often involves selecting party loyalists and could include activists, local elected officials, or other party leaders who are not active members of the state or federal legislature.
+The electors are not well-known by the population at large making it possible for citizens to vote without knowing who the electors are (Williams).
+Whichever candidate wins the popular vote within the state will have their electors certify votes in the Electoral College.
 This means a voter casts a vote for the electors of a presidential ticket and then the electors cast an official vote.
-Third parties can produce candidate and are becoming increasingly more publicized, but historically they are not able to enough popular votes to al (“Role..”).
+Third parties can produce a candidate and are becoming increasingly more publicized, but historically they are not able to generate enough popular votes to carry electoral representation (“Role..”).